tschmoderer/2017-euler-prj/README.md

 ## Coming Soon

-Computation for 800 & 1600 Nodes
+ - Computation for 800 & 1600 Nodes
-The method for non regular distribution of Nodes
+ - The method for non regular distribution of Nodes
-Maybe the routine in C
+ - Maybe the routine in C
-A repport explaining all this work
+ - A repport explaining all this work

+## Contact
+If you nortice any problem or have any trouble with the program, please feel free to mail me : timothee.schmoderer -at- netcourrier.com .

 ## Credits